platformsh/platformsh-docs/docs/src/development/private-repository.md

 but GitHub only allows you to associate a deploy key with a single repository.

 If your project needs to access multiple repositories, you can choose to attach an SSH key to an automated user account.
-Since this account isn't be used by a human, it's called a machine user.
+Since this account isn't used by a human, it's called a machine user.
 You can then add the machine account as collaborator or add the machine user to a team with access to the repositories it needs to manipulate.